hurstie16s/hurstie16s/README.md

  - C
  - Python

-Interested in automation, cryptography, backend software development and cyber security.
+Interested in automation, cryptography, backend software development and cybersecurity.
 I prefer to build things instead of theorising about their design and how/ if they would work.

 Completed my Part III Individual Project on IoT Virtualisation for Security Testing, developing the AutoEMU tool.
 Received a 1st

+Currently working on a project to implement lattice-based cryptography in Go without the use of cryptographic libraries.
 <!--
 **hurstie16s/hurstie16s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.